 Here are some body language things to consider:

 Manner of Dress

-Speaking on Cameras and the use of Microphone.
+In this day and age it is more important than ever to be able to communicate over electronic media.
 These media require special techniques to make your message as effective as possible.
 Working on camera can bring your audience closer and create more intimacy and connection -- it can also magnify distracting elements and body language issues.
 Working on microphones requires certain techniques that make your voice seem just right, rather than distorted or too thin.
 As both a teacher and practitioner of both voice acting and camera acting, I can help you navigate the aspects of public speaking that are particular to those media.

 What I teach is not the same as the services provided by a qualified and licensed Speech-Language Pathologist.
 The American Speech, Language and Hearing Association states that "Speech-language pathologists (SLPs) work to prevent, assess, diagnose, and treat speech, language, social communication, cognitive-communication, and swallowing disorders in children and adults. ...
 These disorders usually happen as a result of a stroke, traumatic brain injury, or dementia, although they can be congenital."